jonnonz1/nz-statute-book/acts/public/2001/local-electoral-act-2001.md

 Regulations made under section 139(1)﻿(f) may include (without limitation)— (a) provision for different forms of electoral rolls for different classes of local government areas, including (without limitation) divided local government areas, and local government areas containing 1 or more local board areas or communities:
   (b) requirements for residential electors or ratepayer electors, or any class of residential elector or ratepayer elector, to complete and deliver specified information (whether as a condition of enrolment or otherwise):
-  (c) requirements for the Electoral Commission or a Registrar of Electors to supply specified information in the prescribed manner to an electoral officer, or other electoral official, or any other class of person (with or without fee or on payment of a reasonable charge):
+  (c) requirements for the Electoral Commission to supply specified information in the prescribed manner to an electoral officer, or other electoral official, or any other class of person (with or without fee or on payment of a reasonable charge):
   (d) requirements concerning the procedures for enrolment of ratepayer electors:
   (e) provisions regulating the method and form of nomination of ratepayer electors for enrolment by organisations, bodies, societies or associations, or other persons (whether corporate or unincorporate):
   (f) provisions regulating the inspection, copying by and use of electoral rolls by local authorities, electoral officials, members of the public or any class of persons, either generally or for any specified purposes.